-Overall results indicate that the Protective Community Residences services have many strengths including availability and kindness of nurses and their ability to handle difficult situations appropriately.
-Other strengths include cleanliness of the physical environment, noise level, and privacy.
+Overall results indicate that Corner Brook Long Term Care Home services have many strengths including availability and kindness of nurses and their ability to handle difficult situations appropriately.
+Other strengths include cleanliness of the physical environment; noise level, privacy, and sharing of information with next of kin/family.

-For the Protective Community Residences, opportunities for improvement include:
+For the Corner Brook Long Term Care Home facility, opportunities for improvement include:

-- Explore ways to decrease the loss of or damage to residents' personal medical belongings (e.g., dentures, hearing aids, eye glasses) and clothing; and - Explore opportunities to enhance sharing of information with next of kin/family.
+- Explore ways to decrease the loss of or damage to residents' personal medical belongings (e.g., dentures, hearing aids, eye glasses) and clothing; - Explore more effective problem solving strategies when issues arise; and - Explore opportunities to improve families' perceptions of their involvement in care through such means as care conferences.